raorao/groceries/README.md

 A real-time, collaborative grocery list.

 Front-end is built using React.js and the Flux pattern.
-Persistence layer terminology stolen from [Datomic](http://www.datomic.com/), which the back-end architecture will eventually mimic.
+Persistence layer terminology stolen from [Datomic](http://www.datomic.com/), which the back-end architecture roughly mimics.

 ### Usage